ronanprendiville/smfquant/README.md

 The plan is to use Amazon Relational Database Service (RDS), with our SQL dialect to be PostgreSQL.

+When you have cloned and opened the project, to get db click database on right of IntelliJ.
+Input credentials and then go SMF Quant DB -> databases -> smfquant -> schemas -> public
 Name: smfquant
 User: smfquantuser
 password: smfquant2018